ECOS Dishwashing Liquid – Safe Or Toxic?

 - ethylhexylglycerin.

 First, in my opinion, phenoxyethanol is better than some of its alternatives, such as formaldehyde-releasing preservatives, parabens, and methylisothiazolinone.
 However, the American Society of Contact Dermatitis lists it among allergens even in concentrations as low as 1%.
 The main reason I am cautious about phenoxyethanol is its manufacturing process.
-Please read my post about phenoxyethanol in skin care to find out more about it.
 On a positive note, it is not registered as an environmental toxin.
+Learn more in my blog post Is Phenoxyethanol Safe?.

 Second, ethylhexylglycerin has become a common preservative in natural and green personal and skin care products nowadays.
 It is popular because it is derived from plants or grains.
 Although the American Society of Contact Dermatitis added it to its list of allergens in 2014, the concerning concentration is 5% or greater.
 I believe it is okay to use products with ethylhexylglycerin because it is normally used in concentrations smaller than 5%.